 SR 520, which becomes the Governor Albert D. Rosellini–Evergreen Point Bridge, runs east-west from I-5 in Seattle to I-405 in Bellevue.
 I-405 also runs north-south around Lake Washington and connects to I-5, which runs through the city.

 Washington State Ferries, Colman Dock (Pier 52) at the foot of Marion Street, link Seattle with the Olympic Peninsula via Bremerton and Bainbridge Island.
+Note: The Marion Street vehicle exit is scheduled to be closed through late summer 2021 which will cause offloading delays during peak times.
 State ferries also leave Fauntleroy Pier in West Seattle for Vashon Island and Southworth.
 Service also is available from Edmonds to Kingston and from Point Defiance (Tacoma) to Tahlequah (Vashon Island).
-Phone (206) 464-6400, or (888) 808-7977 in Wash.
+Phone (206) 464-6400, or (888) 808-7977 in Washington.

 Passenger-only ferry service is offered by King County Water Taxi for travel between Pier 50 and either Vashon Island (weekdays only) or West Seattle.
 Passengers board on a first-come, first-served basis.
 Phone (206) 4777-3979.

 Clipper Navigation provides daily round-trip passenger catamaran service between Seattle's Pier 69 and Victoria, British Columbia, and seasonal service to Friday Harbor in the San Juan Islands.
 For schedule information phone (206) 448-5000 or (800) 888-2535.